Updated: Sep 7

 Once you rejoin the clay-orange trail, follow it down, passing through some thick vegetation at the bottom until it spits you out onto a road.

 Follow the road left until you reach a pavilion.
-This is where we had our pre-cooled ciders and watched the seascape change from dusk to darkness whilst the buildings turned their lights on.
+This is where we had our pre-cooled ciders and watched the seascape change from dusk to darkness whilst the ships and tower blocks turned their lights on.

 Pass through the pavilion and continue along the trail until you reach the concrete steps down to Discovery Bay.
-I'd suggest bringing a torch for the very last section down.
+I'd suggest bringing a torch for this very last section.

 Enjoy the hike!
 There are numerous restaurants and bars right next to the ferry pier where you can easily grab a beer if you have to wait for the next ferry.